 Ketupat is made from steamed white rice.
 Will eating it increase the glycemic load of the meal by a lot?

-According to the international table of gIycemic index (GI) and glycemic load (GL), the GL of thai rice is 37 (serving size = 150g).
+According to the international table of gIycemic index (GI) and glycemic load (GL), the GL of Thai white rice is 43 (serving size = 150g).
+High GL foods and drinks have a GL value of 20 or higher.
 Thus, it is important not to eat too much ketupat or steamed plain rice.

 GI is a ranking of carbohydrates on a scale from 0 to 100, according to how they raise blood sugar levels after eating compared to white bread/glucose.
 Foods with a high GI are those which are rapidly digested and result in marked fluctuations in blood sugar levels.